• About TTT

 Here are 11 fun things to add to your Texas fall bucket list.

-The Autumn Texas weather is the perfect time to get out and explore this great state.
-With temps cooling off, this is a great opportunity to enjoy nature.
-It’s time to celebrate fall in Texas with activities from pumpkin patches and hiking through the state park to touring the wine trails in the hill country.
-Here are eleven festive adventures to add to your Texas fall bucket list.
+Autumn weather in Texas is the perfect time to get out and explore this great state.
+With temperatures cooling off, this is an excellent opportunity to enjoy nature.
+It’s time to celebrate fall in Texas with activities ranging from visiting the top pumpkin patches in Texas and hiking through the state park to touring the wine trails in the hill country.

 Texas Fall Bucket List